brevzin/cpp_proposals/2036_lambda_scope/lambda-scope.md

 Today, this example is ill-formed (although no compiler diagnoses it) because `value` is odr-used in the _trailing-return-type_, but it is not odr-usable ([basic.def.odr]{.sref}/9) there.
 It would be consistent with the theme of this paper (having the _trailing-return-type_ have the same meaning as the body) to change the rules to allow this case.
 Such a rule change would involve extending the reach of odr-usable to include more of the parts of the lambda (but not default arguments) but making sure to narrow the capture rules (which currently are based on odr-usable) to ensure that we don't start capturing more things.

-I'm wary of such a change because I'm very wary of touching the odr rules.
+I'm wary of such a change because I'm very wary of touching anything related to ODR.
 Especially because in an example like this, we could easily make `value` not odr-used here (either by making `value` `static` or by changing `read` to not take by reference).

 # Wording